 - Secondary mania (AIDS mania) differs from BPAD in later age of onset and lower occurrence of family or personal history of mood disorder.
 Typically occurs at later stages of HIV illness and characterized by more irritability, more psychomotor slowing, and increased talkativeness.
 May be associated with cognitive impairment/dementia and structural brain abnormalities on CT or MRI.

-- Common medical conditions mimicking BPAD include cocaine/amphetamine use, steroid treatment, multiple sclerosis, temporal lobe epilepsy, hyperthyroidism, Cushing’s syndrome, neurosyphillis, lupus, herpes encephalitis, subcortical dementias, Interferon, CNS lesions.
+- Common medical conditions mimicking BPAD include cocaine/amphetamine use, steroid treatment, multiple sclerosis, temporal lobe epilepsy, hyperthyroidism, Cushing syndrome, neurosyphillis, lupus, herpes encephalitis, subcortical dementias, Interferon, CNS lesions.

 - AIDS mania, described early in epidemic associated with low CD4 and HAD, is less common now, but still may occur in advanced patients who are nonadherent with treatment.